 I am a master's trained psychotherapist who believes in the power and importance of interpersonal relationships and the empowerment/trust of the self.
 I bring a challenging, yet empathic, supportive, engaging and safe approach to psychotherapy.

-I provide therapy to adults and adolescents to treat issues including, but not limited to depression, anxiety, addictions, substance use, trauma, relationship/marital issues, stress management and anger management.
+I provide therapy to adults and adolescents to treat issues including, but not limited to depression, anxiety, trauma, relationship/marital issues, stress management and anger management.

 My approach draws from a number of empirically supported treatment approaches including cognitive behavioral therapy, motivational interviewing, internal family systems, dialectical behavior therapy, psychodynamic and solution focused therapy.

 If you are seeking to alleviate emotional distress, make behavior changes, increase autonomy and/or seeking greater self understanding/acceptance, feel free to contact me.

 I received my M.S. in Art Therapy and Clinical Mental Health Counseling from Mount Mary University.
 I provide therapy to young people, adults, and postpartum parents who are struggling to adjust to life transitions and/or experiencing anxiety and depression.
 I also work with folks who are challenged by addictions or have a history of sexual abuse, assault or other traumatic experiences.
 I believe positive, supportive relationships are central to our individual and collective healing.
 I offer a collaborative, validating, judgement-free space to safely explore who you are becoming and meant to be.